ORIGINAL TROPICAL ART by HAL STOWERS

 October 12, 2008

 Watch for the low tides and be the First to take a step onto a skinny water sand bar – or just exposed silky smooth sand the color of an open Sunray Venus Clam.
 Terns, Skimmers and Pelicans are gathering in greater numbers… See Dolphin beginning their October acrobatic leaps… Osprey chasing Eagles away from their territory… Ghost Crabs and their babies scurrying and hiding from Night Herons.
-The early Fall sky is a beautiful Blue and the Gulf waters range from clear Greens to Blue Violet, diced with energizing pods of bait fish and Mackeral in chase.
+The early Fall sky is a beautiful Blue and the Gulf waters range from clear Greens to Blue Violet, diced with energizing pods of bait fish and Mackerel in chase.
 Sea Oats that have survived are poetic waves of golden color… and those that still hold on to battered North and South Points – are now bronze remnants of summer storms.
 Scan the beach grasses for the just emerging purple haze of blooms that transforms the beachscape into real Tropical Fall…

 Beloved SUMMER… Here again!